 How to add inhibitor to your central heating system

-You don’t typically need the help of a professional in order to add central heating inhibitor to your heating system – it should be a simple DIY task if you feel comfortable and competent enough to complete it.
+You don’t typically need the help of a professional in order to add a central heating inhibitor to your heating system—it should be a simple DIY task if you feel comfortable and competent enough to complete it.

-You can add radiator inhibitor to your central heating system in a number of ways depending on the type of boiler system you have installed.
-Thus, the process of adding central heating inhibitor to a heat only system will differ to the procedure for adding inhibitor to a combi boiler.
+You can add radiator inhibitor to your central heating system in a number of ways, depending on the type of boiler system you have installed.
+Thus, the process of adding a central heating inhibitor to a heat-only system will differ from the procedure for adding an inhibitor to a combi boiler.

 Combi Boilers